 It is possible to successfully treat mild to moderate cases of aseptic (non-infectious) knee bursitis at home.
 People who are not sure if their bursitis is septic or not are advised to consult with a physician.

-Rest.
-Activities that may aggravate the affected prepatellar bursae, such as high impact sports and kneeling or crawling, should be avoided.
+Activities that may aggravate the affected prepatellar bursae, such as kneeling, crawling, or participating in high impact sports, should be avoided.

 In This Article:

-Surgery.
-Challenging cases of chronic knee bursitis and septic knee bursitis may warrant a surgery to remove the affected bursae, called a bursectomy.
-Some doctors believe septic prepatellar bursitis justifies immediate removal the infected bursa, though there is not agreement on this subject.3
+Challenging cases of chronic or septic knee bursitis may warrant surgery to remove the affected bursae.
+This surgery is called a bursectomy.

-Rest, combined with other methods to alleviate swelling, is usually successful in treating knee bursitis.
-It is important to wait until all knee pain and swelling is gone before resuming normal activities.
-Returning to activities that cause friction or stress on the prepatellar bursa before it is healed will likely cause the symptoms to flare up again.
+Knee bursitis is usually successfully treated without surgery or injections.
+It is important to wait until all knee pain and swelling are gone before resuming normal activities.
+Returning to activities that irritate the prepatellar bursa before it is healed will likely cause the symptoms to flare up again.